 (1) investigate professional misconduct or incapacity on the part of an attorney;

 (2) issue subpoenas as provided by Rule 19-712;

-(3) enter into and implement Conditional Diversion Agreements, issue notices, and administer warnings and reprimands;
+(3) enter into and implement Conditional Diversion Agreements, issue notices, recommend letters of cautionary advice or letters of admonition, and propose reprimands;

 (4) file statements of charges, participate in proceedings before Peer Review Panels, and prosecute all disciplinary and remedial proceedings;